 It is also known for being close to the Jardines del Rey, which is part of the larger archipelago called Sabana-Camaguey, with an amazing variety of marine life and a great place for snorkeling, deep-sea fishing, or scuba diving!

 Wrap-Up Cayo Coco Cuba Dream Holiday!

-Cayo Coco in Cuba is the PERFECT destination for anyone who loves the Caribbean vibe, beach lounging and hotel pools, snorkeling, in short, a luxurious done-for-you pampering holiday!
+Of all the Cuban destinations, Cayo Coco in Cuba is the PERFECT place for anyone who loves the Caribbean vibe, beach lounging and hotel pools, snorkeling, in short, a luxurious done-for-you pampering holiday!

 This is what you should expect on Cayo Coco, where you are “miles from anything else”.